ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 When a component is supposed to render itself, one has to prevent infinite loops.
 One way of doing this is to have a prop called `depth` which increases with every call and has a maximum `MAX_DEPTH`.
 Another way is using a prop called `maxDepth` which decreases with every call and has `0` as the minimum.
 We take the latter approach, since it involves less code.

-So the basic structure of a recursive component `A.svelte` looks as follows.
+The basic structure of a recursive component `A.svelte` looks as follows.

 ```svelte
 <!-- A.svelte -->